 Max von Sydow came out of his dressing room just about finished with his de-make up and re-dressing.
 I said I was the daughter of Arne Lydén and I mentioned the beginning of Malmö Stadsteater with Sandro Malmquist and Arne Lydén.
 They were indeed the very beginning of the therater’s existence, even though there were also guest directors.
 Max von Sydow said with quite a bit of nostalgia that those were indeed the beginning of his love of theater.
 He lived not far from Malmö and he probably saw every play that was produced at the theater.
 He was 18 years old when the theater opened in 1944.
 I couldn’t get myself to say that it was a wonderful performance, and Max probably knew well that it was not, but I did say something positive about his acting.
 He is always a wonderful actor, always just right, the same as many of the other Ingmar Bergman actors.
 I made a mistake by speaking Swedish too much since John didn’t understand what we were saying, but he forgave me.
 It was fun speaking Swedish with Max von Sydow.
 He actually seemed to enjoy our little chat too, and John nudged me so I did switch over to English finally.

-How we managed to also go to the Covent Garden I am sure I don’t know, but we have definitely been there twice.
-The first time was the fun time and I do think it must have been in 1983, even though for some reason I don’t have the program around here in my binders where I have saved all my programs.
+How we managed to also go to the Covent Garden, the Royal Opera House, I am sure I don’t know, but we have definitely been there twice.
+The first time was the fun time and I do think it must have been in 1983, even though for some reason I don’t have the program around here in the big red binders where I have saved all my programs.

 We suddenly had the idea of trying to get tickets to Die Fledermaus by Johann Strauss II at the Covent Garden, where neither of us had ever been.
 It would have been in 1983.
 We got back to the Covent Garden in 1988 to see Boris Godunov by Mussorgsky — Robert Lloyd as the feared Boris and Eva Randovà as Marina.
 Boris However, the only seats we could get were up right under the roof, what we in French call ‘le poulailler’ — where the chickens roost at night.
 We knew the operetta well and even though we were sitting so very far from the stage we really enjoyed the show.